Jan Hellriegel: Solo career

-In 1997, Jan recorded a television advertisement for Ford, a cover version of the Gordon Mills song "10 Guitars" for a Television New Zealand documentary of the same name, and the song "Unravelled" for the short film "My Geraldine" by former Cassandra's Ears bandmate Flick Rhind.
-She also recorded a new single, "Sentimental Fool", at York Street A&B Studios (Auckland) for release that year.

-Jan subsequently parted ways with Warner Records, and her last single, "Melusine", recorded at Beaver Studios (Auckland) was released by Universal Records in 1998.
-That year, Jan was nominated for the Fox of the Year award on the Mikey Havoc show.
+Hellriegel subsequently parted ways with Warner Records, and her single "Melusine", recorded at Beaver Studios (Auckland), was released by Universal Records in 1998.

-In 1999, Jan joined the Alan Duff Charitable Foundation Duffy Books in Homes programme as a celebrity spokesperson.
-She co-wrote the theme song "Read About It" with Dave Dobbyn and Toi Iti, which is still performed by 100,000 children annually.
+In 1999, she joined the Alan Duff Charitable Foundation Duffy Books in Homes programme as a celebrity spokesperson.
+She co-wrote the theme song "Read About It" with Dave Dobbyn and Toi Iti.
 During that year she played a non-musical acting role on Shortland Street, playing Jackie, an abused wife.

-In 2000, Jan appeared in the New Zealand television Street Legal and in 2001 she became involved in a collaboration with Tom Blaxland called Project Runway.
+In 2000, she appeared in the New Zealand television show Street Legal and in 2001 she became involved in a collaboration with Tom Blaxland called Project Runway.
 In 2002, she wrote and recorded the song "Star Baby" for children’s clothing label Pumpkin Patch.